Moali97/Moali97/README.md

 [Portfolio Website](https://syedali-portfolio.herokuapp.com/) | [LinkedIn](https://syedali-portfolio.herokuapp.com/)

 I am a self-taught Django developer with 1 years' experience building projects, such as a blog, chat-app and a property website, these projects supplemented my knowledge of the fundamentals of Django.
+I hope to learn from developers with more experiece and look forward to taking on bigger projects

 Currently seeking a Django developer role.